joshcanhelp/josh-to-11/content/post/2020-08-30-wordpress-unit-testing.md

 Functions that are hooked to specific actions and filters in your plugin need to keep the same signature, name, and priority or else you might introduce breaks to plugin functionality or anyone extending your plugin.
 The tests here are more about ensuring stability more than functionality.

 While I would recommend having these in place, it does rely on a lot on a specific structure of the WordPress globals.
 If something changes in there somewhere, all your tests of this nature might fail suddenly.
-Because of that (and the fact that this post is quite long already), I'll point to a few code samples you can use.
+Because of that (and the fact that this post is quite long already), I'll point to a few code samples you can use instead of spelling it all out here.

 To see how the global `$wp_filter` is pulled apart to look for specific hooks, [see this method](https://github.com/joshcanhelp/wp-unit-test-helpers/blob/v0.1.0/src/helpers/hookHelpers.php#L24-L47).
 If you're using that library in your tests, [see this test file](https://github.com/joshcanhelp/wp-test-plugin/blob/master/tests/testHookedFunctionsWpTestCase.php) for how the methods are called.
 Otherwise, you can recreate that method in your bootstrap file and call within your tests.